TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

     public List<String> getObjectListOfFolder(String conatinerName, String folderName) {
         // Create query URL by using specified folder name String url = this.getUrl(conatinerName) + "?path=" + folderName;
-        // Call the getList() method from the get container example 메서드 호출 return this.getList(url);
+        // Call getList() method from the get container example return this.getList(url);
     }

-    // The getObjectListOfFolder() usage example is same as get container 사용 예제는 컨테이너 조회와 동일 }
+    // The usage example of getObjectListOfFolder() is same as get container }
 ```